Air filter high energy bills

 HVAC

-The answer to 'air filter high energy bills' is that a dirty or clogged air filter can significantly increase your home's energy usage and costs.
-A dirty filter restricts airflow, causing your HVAC system to work harder to circulate air, which uses more energy and drives up your utility bills.
+The answer to 'air filter high energy bills' is that a dirty or clogged air filter can significantly increase your HVAC system's energy usage and costs.
+A dirty filter forces the system to work harder to circulate air, leading to higher energy bills.
+Symptoms include reduced airflow, uneven heating/cooling, and the system running more frequently.

 Sources